gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-One can still of course pass the field inout to take the field out by using the
+One can still pass the field inout to take the field out by using the consume
-consume operator:
+operator:

 ```swift
 extension S {